This post may contain affiliate links. Read our disclosure policy for more info.

 As a Christian Mom, you know in your heart it is important to encourage your child to pray.
 But how to do it can be another story!

 We have 5 kids all with different personalities and gifts and all have grasped prayer at different ages and stages.
 We have found it best if possible to start young.
 If they begin to see that prayer is something valued or important in your family, it helps to make that head to heart connection.

 But please don’t worry, it’s never too late to start!
 The same can be done if you are starting at any age!

-Today I want to share with you some thought on How to Encourage Your Tween Child to Pray.
+Today I want to share with you some thoughts on How to Encourage Your Tween Child to Pray.

 Please note, this post was partially outsourced to my own tweens by asking their input 🙂